 For CSOs, this role had not been explored much.
 Not only were the issues faced by communities varied and complex, but organisations also faced limitations in capacity and knowledge about engaging with provincial representatives.

-From 2018-2020, Democracy Works Foundation, in partnership with the Westminster Foundation for Democracy and with co-funding from the European Union, are supporting improved engagement between provincial legislatures and communities in the public health and public safety sectors.
+From 2018-2020, Democracy Works Foundation, in partnership with Westminster Foundation for Democracy (WFD) and with co-funding from the European Union, supported improved engagement between provincial legislatures and communities in the public health and public safety sectors.

-The programme provides training and mentoring on how to conduct research and engage the public in important issues.
+The programme provided training and mentoring on how to conduct research and engage the public in important issues.

-By connecting Members of Provincial Legislatures (MPLs) with organisations working to advance the rights of women and traditionally marginalised groups such as young people and persons with disabilities (PWDs) the programme will ensure relevant policy areas are better represented at the provincial level.
+By connecting Members of Provincial Legislatures (MPLs) with organisations working to advance the rights of women and traditionally marginalised groups such as young people and persons with disabilities (PWDs), the programme ensured relevant policy areas are better represented at the provincial level.

-The programme is active in three provinces – Limpopo, Northern Cape and North West – and works with MPLs on provincial Portfolio Committees, which are responsible for health, safety and security issues.
+The programme was implemented in three provinces – Limpopo, Northern Cape, and North West – and worked with MPLs on provincial Portfolio Committees, which are responsible for health, safety, and security issues.